adrienlaws/meridian59-admin-docs/README.md

 # meridian59-admin-docs
 Meridian 59 Administration Commands

-This is an attempt to consolidate various user-created documentation and tips and tricks for administrating Meridian 59 servers.\n
+This is an attempt to consolidate various user-created documentation and tips and tricks for administrating Meridian 59 servers.\
-USE AT YOUR OWN RISK!!!
+# USE AT YOUR OWN RISK!!!

 ### Contents
 - [Basics](#Basics)